Shakeel1111-creator/CODTECH-Task-1/README.md

 Mentor: Neela Santhosh Kumar

 TASK-1:Simple Calculator
 Create a Python program that acts as a basic calculator.
 It should prompt the user to enter two numbers and choose an operation (addition, subtraction, multiplication, division).
-Then, it should perform the selected operation and display the result to the user.
+Then, it should perform the selected operation and display the result to the .